Ti-Yao/Single-Ventricle-Segmentation-Pipeline/README.md

-# Single Ventricle Segmentation Pipeline
+# Deep Learning Pipeline for Preprocessing and Segmenting Cardiac Magnetic Resonance of Single Ventricle Patients from an Image Registry

 This repository contains the code for the paper:

-**Tina Yao, Nicole St. et al.** Deep Learning Pipeline for Preprocessing and Segmenting Cardiac Magnetic Resonance of Single Ventricle Patients from an Image Registry.[[preprint]](https://arxiv.org/abs/2303.11676)
+**Tina Yao, Nicole St. et al.** Deep Learning Pipeline for Preprocessing and Segmenting Cardiac Magnetic Resonance of Single Ventricle Patients from an Image Registry [[preprint]](https://arxiv.org/abs/2303.11676)

-### Models
+## Models
 To download pretrained models, please download them from this [Google Drive link](https://www.example.com](https://drive.google.com/drive/folders/1df2Cf-bUgBG3KeMkaaUTp-ZE8sS-tGfK?usp=drive_link)https://drive.google.com/drive/folders/1df2Cf-bUgBG3KeMkaaUTp-ZE8sS-tGfK?usp=drive_link)

+We have also added our implementation of the UNet3+ model.[1]

 ## Folder Structure